THE DOVER WAR MEMORIAL PROJECT

 Henry Charles Wickenden, CH/6612, a sergeant in the Royal Marine Light Infantry, was lost with the HMS Cressy on 22 September 1914.
 He is commemorated on the Chatham Naval Memorial, Panel 7

-Williams, N. T.
+Williams, T. N.

-Norris Thomas Williams, T/291489, was a Driver in the Army Service Corps attached to the 12th Cycle Brigade.
-He died of pneumonia on 11 November 1918 in Canterbury Hospital when he was 33.
-He was buried at St James, Dover, M G 13, with full military honours with the band of the Oxfordshire and Buckinghamshire Light Infantry in attendance.
-Mourners included his widow Mrs Maud Louisa Williams from 43 South Road, Tower Hamlets, Dover, and Private Walter Williams his brother and Mrs H Hogben his sister
+Thomas enlisted at Park Royal.
+He died of pneumonia on 11 November 1918 in Canterbury Hospital.
+He was buried at St James, Dover, M G 13, with military honours, with the band of the Oxfordshire and Buckinghamshire Light Infantry in attendance.
+Mourners included his widow, from 43 South Road, Tower Hamlets, Dover, and Private Walter Williams, his brother, and Mrs H Hogben, his sister.
+Also present were George Decent and his wife "Emmie", who was the sister of Martha Abbott.

 The stone in the foreground reads: